clemcrafts/validator/README.md

 behave tests/integration_tests/features
 ```

-It will run the validator against various test CSVs:
+It will run the validator against various test CSVs covering important cases:

 ```
 Scenario: A valid CSV is validated by the Machine Learning pipeline